-The FDA said the current Good Manufacturing Practices (cGMPs) announced in 2007 is their response to quality problems within the dietary supplement industry, including mislabeling, ingredient contamination, incorrect ingredient, insufficient ingredient dosage, and improper packaging.
+Between 2008-2010 the FDA finally phased in new regulations, the current Good Manufacturing Practices (cGMPs) rules, which the 1994 DSHEA had mandated FDA to create as compliance guidelines for manufacturers.
+The cGMP, when announced, was said to address quality problems within the dietary supplement industry, including mislabeling, ingredient contamination, incorrect ingredient, insufficient ingredient dosage, and improper packaging.

 The new regulations require manufacturers to test the purity and composition of their products to bring more strict control on quality and safety.
-However, they do not address the question of efficacy, which will remain unregulated for dietary supplements sold in the U.S.
+Critics of the cGMP predicted that the law was too weak in that it did not specify or mandate standardized quality testing.
+Instead, it allows sellers to get by with practically no testing at all, which FDA has subsequently found that some manufacturers are actually not testing at all.
+Other health advocates also complain the cGMP's do not address the question of efficacy, which is not a requirement at all for dietary supplements sold in the U.S.

-"This has been a `buyer beware' market," Dr. Mark B. McClellan, the FDA commissioner, said in the cGMP announcement, in which he estimated that 1,000 domestic and foreign companies make supplements sold here.
+"This has been a `buyer beware' market," Dr. Mark B. McClellan, the FDA commissioner, said in the cGMP announcement.
 "Millions of Americans use dietary supplements every day, and we need to make sure they're getting the products they pay for."

 Who can you trust as an herbal dietary supplement company?

-I found one natural health company that stood out compared to its competitors when the determining factor is solid science and double-blind placebo-controlled clinical studies of its nutritional and personal care products.
+The answers that I found led to only one company, the #1 natural nutrition company in the U.S., that stood out compared to its competitors when the determining factor is solid science and double-blind placebo-controlled clinical studies of its nutritional and personal care products.

 We think it’s important that you find a company you can trust with your health.
 After all, it’s your life we’re talking about.
 Why take a chance?
 It’s comforting when you find a company that’s as concerned about your rheumatoid arthritis pain relief treatment and your health as much as you are!